Charles E W Bean, Diaries, AWM38 3DRL 606/42/1 - April 1916 - Part 6

 White man ws ploughing w a white

-horse is fronted a battery wh ws
+horse in front of a battery wh ws

 being shelled; they stood it for a